mneubrand/mneubrand.github.io/_hikes/2015-08-07-Ohlone-Wilderness-Thru-Hike.md

 * Clothing: We only packed very few cloth and no jackets as the weather would be really hot.
 * Miscellaneous items: First Aid Kit, sunscreen, insect repellent, books, battery phone charger

-Unfortunately I didn't weigh the backpacks before we left but they sure felt significantly heavier than anything I've ever carried on a day hike.
+Unfortunately I didn't weigh the backpacks before we left but they sure felt significantly heavier than anything I've ever carried on a hike.

 # Transportation

-We don't own a car and the hike is not a loop so even if we rented one we'd have to somehow get back to the start to pick up the car after finishing the hike so we went with public transportation instead.
+We don't own a car and the hike is not a loop so even if we rented one we'd have to somehow get back to the start to pick up the car after finishing the hike.
+We went with public transportation instead.
 The planned route: [BART to Fremont, 99 Bus to the ACE station, ACE to Livermore](https://www.google.com/maps/dir/Embarcadero+BART,+298+Market+St,+San+Francisco,+CA+94111/Livermore,+CA/@37.6868977,-122.2297509,11z/am=t/data=!4m14!4m13!1m5!1m1!1s0x80858063e4026c91:0xb3aede0b9c48b1e3!2m2!1d-122.3957955!2d37.7935881!1m5!1m1!1s0x808fe586385a2071:0x98d32231cb6bd871!2m2!1d-121.7680088!2d37.6818745!5i2)
 , Uber to Del Valle.
 We left work a little early on Friday to beat the rush hour commute and things went really smoothly.
 It took us 2 hours to get to Livermore but we never had to wait for a connection for more than 10 minutes.